 Using a name that shows Allah’s omnipotence and omniscience as Creator of the heavens and the earth does not then in itself deny His mercy, neither in the usage of the name Allah, nor of the name Al-Rahman.
 But while His authority and power are revealed in ways that shows Him to be unlimited in power, which must by definition mean that His mercy does not limit His power, Allah’s mercy is shown to be both all-encompassing and at the same time defined or delineated as shown above, always in the context of His “almightiness.”
 This makes sense, since only with omniscience and power over the forces of evil/ denial can mercy be truly merciful.

 Indeed, without Almighty power, omniscience, and justice/ wisdom being a part of that, mercy could not be perfected.
 Thus these two names are not only differentiated, but the difference is critical in understanding Allah’s very Being as He presented it to us, and thus not falling into the error of assigning, to Allah the Exalted, Yin/Yang aspects as they are reflected in creation, such as gullibility, darkness, or weakness on the Yin side, or aggression, oppression, and arrogance on the Yang side.
 For Allah the Exalted is in a category by Himself, categorically different from and unlike anything whatsoever in creation of which He is by definition the Creator.
 And so, because of Allah’s perfect balance of the yin/ yang polarity dynamic, neither Creative-Power/ Authority nor Receptivity/ Mercy is ever excessive.
 Even in the number of repetitions of these two great Names is a sign to us of this perfect balance, as is in the way the Names are expressed as described herein.
 Thus we must never, for example, assign human frailties to Allah in the process of interpreting or examining the meanings of His revelations.
 And strive to find the highest, most reverent interpretation.
-Often people tend to think of God as being somehow, by virtue of being on His Throne, “remote” or “static” in some way.
+Often people tend to think of God as being somehow, by virtue of being thought of as “on” His Throne, “remote” or “static” in some way.
 The Quran counters by telling us in Surat Qaf 50:16: “And We have already created the human and know what his soul whispers to him, and We are closer to him than his jugular vein.”
-And of course, one of Allah’s Names is Al-Hayy, the Living, who “creates” in the present tense as mentioned frequently in the Quran.
+And of course, one of Allah’s Names is Al-Hayy, the Living, hence dynamic, who “creates” — written in the present tense — as mentioned frequently in the Quran.

 Although others have acknowledged there is a yang/ yin-like differentiation in Allah’s names generally, referred to in Arabic as Jalal/ Jamal or Majesty/ Beauty, it is of prime importance to recognize that this yang/ yin relationship is different with Allah the Most High than with all creation in its totality, because Allah (God) is in a category alone by Himself and has no equal or similar in all of creation.
 Mercy may be our favorite attribute of Allah, but we would do well to be reminded that His mercy is “powered” by His Authority as the Most High; and at the same time never hesitate to call upon Him for mercy, or to think of Allah as merely “wrathful”, as this would deny that His mercy is all-encompassing.
 These ayat below, referring to the Hour when we will need His mercy most, show us that when we acknowledge Allah’s Divine nature as ultimately Good, and strive to follow His guidance and the example of Prophet Mohammad, and indeed all the Prophets, then we can attain His acceptance and even love.